-During Easter break of 1963 I took the then-current girlfriend to the Miami airport to pick up her father, whom I had never met.
-The plane from Buffalo arrived and, while I was looking for a middle-aged Jewish dentist, Wende went running and threw her arms around some weird guy with really strange hair!
-Dad, who turned out to be a good deal less stuffy than his daughter, was wearing the cultural phenomenon of the moment: a black Beatle wig à la Ringo Starr.
+During Easter break of 1963 I took a young lady I was dating to the Miami airport to pick up her father, whom I had never met.
+The plane from Buffalo arrived and while I was looking for a middle-aged dentist, Wende ran and threw her arms around some weird guy with really strange hair!
+Her dad was wearing the cultural phenomenon of the moment: a black Beatle wig à la Ringo Starr.
 [If you ever wondered what they used polyester for before leisure suits, now you know.]

 Broken up or not, the Fab Four remained part of our lives.
 We saw Sean begin to show at least some of his father’s incredible talent.
 We watched the evolution of Paul from immensely-gifted teenager to knighted composer of symphonies, and we mourned with him the loss of his Linda.
 We saw Ringo maintain much of the flamboyance that had made him the Clown Prince, while becoming mentor to young musicians and one of the Grand Old Men of rock.

 We watched George…ah…

 Where was George?
 Having broken out on his own in a big way after the group dissolved, he sort of stepped back out of the limelight after John was killed and became a bit of a recluse.
 He continued to perform wonderfully, both solo and with the likes of Clapton and the other Traveling Wilburys.
 He still showed us from time to time his masterful ability to craft those intricate guitar runs and slightly asynchronous melodies, but he never again really projected himself into the forefront of our consciousness, preferring quiet composition and running his production company.